tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Documenting S7 methods

-Documentation for S7 methods is still a work in progress, and it seems no one currently knows the right approach.
-Here’s how we tackle it:
+Documentation for S7 methods is still a work in progress, but our current best approach is as follows:

 - We re-export the `fit()` generic from generics.